 Your tattoo artist will clean the tattooed area and then send you home with a bandage over your fresh tattoo.
 For the first few hours, three at a minimum, wear the bandage initially put on your tattoo.
 They’ve probably given you some aftercare tips as well – line their tips up with our suggestions, and as long as they don’t stray too far, you’re in good hands.

 If your artist used a Tegaderm or Saniderm, you could generally wait up to three to four days before removing the bandage (generally, about a day for Tegaderm, about four days max for Saniderm).
+Always ask your artist for specific instructions and consider writing them down on paper or on your phone to reference them in the future.

-You may see strange-looking fluid oozing from the bandage or tattoo — this is your blood plasma and some extra tattoo ink.
+From the moment your tattoo is applied, the healing process begins.
+Within the first 24 hours, you’ll notice a range of possible changes.
+You may see strange-looking fluid oozing from the bandage or tattoo – this is your blood plasma and some extra tattoo ink.
 Your skin will also usually be red and sore.
 It might feel slightly warm to the touch.
 These are all good, normal reactions.

 It’s worth noting that some people barely have reactions, too.
 Some people won’t stay red, and their ink will seem to heal right up.
 That’s okay, too, and after your first session or two, you should have a pretty good idea of how you specifically react.

 When you remove your bandage, please wash and thoroughly clean your hands with antibacterial soap, and dry them before you take it off.
+Unless explicitly instructed by your tattoo artist, there’s no need to wrap your fresh ink again once the bandage comes off.
+Instead, simply move on to the washing and moisturizing phase and let nature (and Mad Rabbit aftercare products) work their magic in the healing process.

 Wash Your Tattoo

 Once the bandages come off, use fragrance-free, antibacterial soap to wash the area with lukewarm water and pat it dry.
 Do not scrub the skin or rub it dry.
+Remember to wash your tattoo with a light touch when first removing your wrap or bandage.
+The area will be sensitive, even if you’re a quick healer and experience minimal discomfort.

 Do not use a washcloth to dry your tattoo, as they can harbor bacteria.
 Instead, gently pat the area dry with a clean paper towel.

-Moisturize, Moisturize, Moisturize and Continue To Moisturize
+Moisturize, Moisturize, Moisturize, and Continue To Moisturize

 After cleaning your tattoo, using a moisturizer is a crucial step in tattoo aftercare.
 Keeping the area moist will protect it from cracking, drying, and bleeding.
-Use a moisture-sealing product two to three times daily (every 8 to 10 hours) until the scabs have fully healed.
+Use a moisture-sealing product two to three times daily (every eight to 10 hours) until the scabs have fully healed.

 We recommend our specially-made tattoo aftercare product, the Mad Rabbit Soothing Tattoo Gel.
 We’ve included naturally hydrating ingredients to give that freshly inked and healing skin exactly what it’s craving.